 - Pray for their sexual and mental purity.
 In this culture, mental and sexual purity are hard-fought prizes.
 Pray that their minds are protected from images and sounds that would cause them to stumble.
 Pray that they will discipline themselves to be holy.
 Psalm 101:3; 1 Corinthians 9:24-27

 - Pray for a spirit of generosity.
-God expects His people to be generous with the time, abilities, and possessions.
-Train them early to be generous, and pray that the message sticks.
+God expects His people to be generous with their time, abilities, and possessions.
+Train them early to be generous and pray that the message sticks.
 2 Corinthians 9:6-8

 - Pray for them to have appropriate respect for people in their lives, including you, their parents.
 Respect should be shown to all people in authority over them: pastors, teachers, principals, police officers, parents & grandparents, and adults in general.
 Leviticus 9:32; 19:3

 - Pray for strength of character and courage.
-Daniel is a great example of this for us, of whom it was said no fault could be found.
+Daniel is a great example of this for your children.
+Daniel’s enemies said that no fault could be found in him.
 Therefore, his enemies devised a plan to fault his reverence for God – and even then he was faithful and courageous.
 Pray for your child to be a Daniel.
 Daniel 6:4, 10

 - Pray for physical health.
 Physical health is of less importance than spiritual health, but it is important that our bodies are as healthy as possible, so that we – and our children – can serve and worship the Lord wholeheartedly.
 3 John 1:2